SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/00-preface.md

-# 0. Introductions on "Downloading" Revanced
+# 0. Introductions on &quot;Downloading&quot; Revanced

 This is a first-start guide for starters to patch a copy of ReVanced YouTube.